 Prop your lifted leg against the wall of the shower if necessary.
 By shaving like this, you can reduce the risk of ingrown hairs.
 Rinse the area and apply the shaving gel, being careful not to get any on your labia.

 Shave smoothly, working your way outward with horizontal strokes.
 Stop after every pass until you get to the end of your labia.
 Stretch your leg a little further and keep the skin tight to prevent unwanted cuts.

 Getting rid of hair in your bikini area doesn’t stop with shaving.
 You need to exfoliate a second time to remove any dead skin that the razor pulled up.
 This can also help to prevent ingrown hairs later on.

 To do this, you can use a sugar or bicarbonate exfoliator, or one specially designed for sensitive skin.
 You can also moisturize the area with a fragrance-free moisturizer, or use baby lotion or powder to reduce irritation.
 These should only be applied in small quantities, and are for external use only.

 Run your hand over your bikini area, and dry it with a smooth towel.
 Don’t rub this area too vigorously, as this can irritate the delicate skin.
 Only wet the area to let the skin breathe.

 Finally, if you missed any hairs, pluck them with a pair of tweezers.
 Keep in mind that you can shave for hours and still miss some hairs.

 Do it in a place with good light

-Good light is a good way to prevent severe cuts.
-Generally, the best place to shave is in the bathtub.
-But, you can look for other areas if you need more light.
+Making sure their is sufficient lighting is a good way to prevent severe cuts.
+Generally, the best place to shave is in the bathroom.
+But, you can look for other places if you need more light.